Arrangements by Category(Click Below)

 How do sadists earn a living?
 Easy: They go into a certain field where causing pain is part of the game.

-As sung by the Scarborough Dukes, a rollicking number.
+As sung by the Scarborough Dukes, this is a happy, rollicking number.
 In its other incarnation, this song is available as “The Santa Claus Parade.”

 Doo Wacka Doo